dqops/dqo/docs/reference/yaml/partitioned/index.md

 # partitioned

-The reference of YAML objects for the partitioned type of data quality checks.
+The reference of YAML objects for the partitioned type of data quality check.